 How reduced air quality affects health depends on factors such as the length of exposure, age, current health state and the type of smoke.

-Can I get started on clean-up work right away?
+Can workers start clean-up work right away?

-Before any restoration or demolition work begins, employers must conduct a hazard assessment and then ensure the properly qualified companies are retained to assist with the work.
-Check that the company has suitably trained workers and can provide proof of insurance before hiring.
+Before any restoration or demolition work begins, your employer must conduct a hazard assessment and then ensure the properly qualified companies are retained to assist with the work.